The List (2022 film)

-The List (La lista) is an upcoming Paraguayan-American thriller film directed and written by Michael J. Hardy.
+The List (La lista) is a 2022 Paraguayan-Argentine thriller film directed and written by Michael J. Hardy.
 The film stars Fernando Abadie, Claudia Scavone, Nathan Haase, Javier Enciso, Héctor Silva, Jesús Pérez, and Eduardo Cano.

 Before its premiere, the film was already declared of cultural interest in Paraguay.

 Synopsis

 A wealthy exile family returns from the United States to reclaim their lives, after the fall of a brutal dictatorship.
 However, the new government accuses them of collaborating with the regime and the newcomers must survive a night without law.
 There are 12 hours that is granted to those who seek to take revenge by their own hands.